LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 3.12.6 CityCare
 The following questions can be answered by reading the text and analyzing the 3LGM^2 figures of the CityCare Example 3.11.
 (a) The EHRS and the VNA in CityCare are not linked with any function they support.
 Which function of the domain layer may (partly) be supported by these application systems?
 Which functions (as introduced in Sect.
 3.3) that are supported by these application systems could be added at the domain layer?
-(b) In which database systems shown in the logical tool layer should the entity type “patient” be stored?
+(b) In which database systems shown in the logical tool layer should the entity type "patient" be stored?
-(c) The MPI should receive messages containing PINs (entity type “patient”) from all patient administration systems.
+(c) The MPI should receive messages containing PINs (entity type "patient") from all patient administration systems.
 Why is there no communication link between the MPI and the patient administration system of Ernst Jokl Hospital?
 (d) According to the matrix view, which functions are supported redundantly in CityCare?
 Discuss pros and cons of the functional redundancies in this scenario.
 What redundancies would you resolve and how?
-(e) Which functions in which health care facility cannot be performed anymore if “Application Server 1 Ernst Jokl Hospital” fails?
+(e) Which functions in which health care facility cannot be performed anymore if "Application Server 1 Ernst Jokl Hospital" fails?
 Suggest a change to the physical tool layer that would minimize the risk of missing function support in case a single application server fails.
 (f) For the CityCare network, would it make sense to implement further profiles from IHE?
 Explain your decision.

 Answer:
 (a) EHR systems as comprehensive application systems combine the functionalities of MDMS, NDMS, and CPOE systems.
 The EHRS of CityCare could therefore be used for medical admission, preparation of an order, or execution of diagnostic and therapeutic procedures.
 However, each of the three health care facilities in CityCare has its own MDMS.
 Therefore, the EHRS is probably mainly used for accessing findings from the other health care facilities, for example, during medical admission.
 For the VNA, no suitable function is modeled at the domain layer.
 At the domain layer, archiving of patient information could be added which is supported by the VNA and, to some extent, also by the EHRS.
-(b) The entity type “patient” represents the persons who are the subject of health care.
+(b) The entity type "patient" represents the persons who are the subject of health care.
 Information about a patient includes the PIN and other administrative data about the person.
-Each of the application systems supporting subfunctions of patient care and having an own database system stores the entity type “patient,” for example, the patient administration system including the MPI, the MDMS, the EHRS, and the VNA.
+Each of the application systems supporting subfunctions of patient care and having an own database system stores the entity type "patient," for example, the patient administration system including the MPI, the MDMS, the EHRS, and the VNA.
 (c) In Ernst Jokl Hospital, there is a star architecture at the logical tool layer, i.e., a communication server is used for the exchange of messages between application systems.
 The patient administration system of Ernst Jokl Hospital, where the PINs of Ernst Jokl Hospital are generated, sends this information in a message to the communication server.
 The communication server forwards the message to the MPI of the health care network.
 In the central MPI of the tHIS, the local patient identification numbers of the different health care facilities are linked to the unique transinstitutional patient identification number of CityCare.
 (d) Administrative admission, appointment scheduling, medical admission, order entry, patient identification, and preparation of an order are each supported by at least three application systems in the scenario.
 Pros (examples):